qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 ![image](https://github.com/user-attachments/assets/9fa218fb-f456-4b64-8119-cec8b2879315)

 15. That's it!
 You're ready to play.
-Adjusting any settings from the default Chrome & Blood setup can result in crashes if you don't know what you're doing [CHECK THE ULTRA+ MOD PAGE!!!](https://www.nexusmods.com/cyberpunk2077/mods/10490?tab=description). **You have been warned.**
+Adjusting any settings from the default Chrome & Blood setup can result in crashes if you don't know what you're doing.
+[CHECK THE ULTRA+ MOD PAGE!!!](https://www.nexusmods.com/cyberpunk2077/mods/10490?tab=description). **You have been warned.**

 ---